 Here you can find quick, 3-minute guides to every book of the Old Testament.
 They’re listed in the order they show up in Protestant Bibles.
 Just click any book’s name, and get a high-level idea of what it’s about.

-But don’t ever stop at these guides.
-You’ll miss the best part: reading through the books yourself!
+But don’t stop at reading these guides.
+You’ll miss the best part: reading through the books of the Bible yourself!

 There are 39 total books in the Old Testament, divided into five groups.

 Pentateuch (Law of Moses)

 The book of Genesis answers the question, “Where did all this come from?”
 Genesis is the story of how Israel began as a nation, but the author tells this story as a series of beginnings—starting with the creation of the universe (Gn 1:1) and narrowing down to one family: Israel’s.

 The book of Exodus is the story of God rescuing the children of Israel from Egypt and making them His covenant people.
 Exodus is where we find the stories of the Ten Plagues, the first Passover, the parting of the Red Sea, and the Ten Commandments.